lucidrains/DALLE2-pytorch/README.md

 - [ ] extend diffusion head to use diffusion-gan (potentially using lightweight-gan) to speed up inference
 - [ ] bring in tools to train vqgan-vae
 - [ ] for decoder, allow ability to customize objective (predict epsilon vs x0), in case latent diffusion does better with prediction of x0
+- [ ] bring in vit-vqgan https://arxiv.org/abs/2110.04627 for the latent diffusion

 ## Citations